 The board's membership is carefully considered to reflect a full diversity of viewpoints in the affected community and region.

 Meetings are open to the public and participation is encouraged.

 The NSSAB is comprised of volunteer members who represent Nevada stakeholders by reviewing and commenting on environmental restoration (i.e. groundwater contamination, historic nuclear test area clean-up, etc.) and waste management (i.e. radioactive waste transportation and disposal) activities at the Nevada National Security Site, formerly known as the Nevada Test Site.
 The members bring a variety of perspectives to the Board on issues of significant concern to the region.
 Members also offer scientific and technical expertise to the Board, while also including rural interests, environmental concerns, and local government viewpoints.

 Liaisons, who are not voting members, participate in NSSAB deliberations and contribute their institutional views.
-Liaisons represent: Clark County, Elko County Commission, Esmeralda County Commission, Lincoln County Commission, Nye County Commission, Nye County Nuclear Waste Repository Project Office, State of Nevada, U.S. Department of Energy Nevada Field Office, U.S. National Park Service, West Career and Technical Academy (a Clark County High School), and White Pine County Commission.
+Liaisons represent: Clark County, Consolidated Group of Tribes and Organizations, Esmeralda County Commission, Nye County Commission, Nye County Nuclear Waste Repository Project Office, State of Nevada, and U.S. National Park Service.

 Feedback from the NSSAB can be initiated in two ways.
 The Department of Energy may request that the NSSAB review specific issues of concern, or, the NSSAB may initiate review of environmental management activities.
 The results of these reviews are then transmitted through recommendations to the Department of Energy.